Guide for Fescue Grass: Yearly Maintenance Program

 Spraying Turf

-In April and October you will want to apply a pre-emergent herbicide.
+In April and October, you will want to apply a pre-emergent herbicide.

-Applying a pre-emergent herbicide during this time is more beneficial for your Fescue Grass because during the cooler months weeds will begin to germinate underneath the soil.
+Applying a pre-emergent herbicide during this time is more beneficial for your Fescue Grass because, during the cooler months, weeds will begin to germinate underneath the soil.
 It should only be used when weeds are not already present within your turf.

-We recommended using Barricade Granular Pre-Emergent Herbicide due to its flexibility on various grass types and ability to prevent weeds from germinating.
 For a general application, you will want to use 4 lbs. of product per 1,000 sq. ft.
 A 10 lb. bag of this product can treat up to 5,000 sq. ft.

 Apply a post-emergent herbicide anytime when you see weeds in your lawn.
 Keep in mind you cannot apply a pre-emergent or post-emergent herbicide at the same time.

-A recommended post-emergent herbicide we like to use is MSM Turf Herbicide which can eliminate a large variety of broadleaf and grassy weeds.
-Due to it being a selective herbicide it will work to kill the target weeds without harming your Fescue Grass.
-For a general application, you will put between 0.025 to 0.05 fl. oz.
-(1/2 to 1 gram) of MSM Turf Herbicide in a gallon of water per acre.
+A recommended post-emergent herbicide we like to use is MSM Turf Herbicide which can eliminate many broadleaf and grassy weeds.
+Due to its being a selective herbicide, it will work to kill the target weeds without harming your fescue grass.

 Step 4: Disease Control in June, July, or August